Gallery-of-Kaeon/Kaeon-FUSION/README.md

 allowing for an indefinite amount of syntactic customization.

 Currently,
-the two most important interfaces available for Kaeon FUSION are the standard interface and the stack interface.
+the most important interface available for Kaeon FUSION is the standard interface.

 The standard interface provides all of the functionality expected of a modern, Turing complete programming language as well as support for object orientation and more.

-The stack interface allows specialized ONE+ dialects to be cross compiled into other programming and markup languages, including C, JavaScript, and machine code, as well as Java, Python, HTML, CSS, XML, JSON, and more.

 Though Kaeon FUSION can in theory adapt to just about anything, its most obvious applications are where new languages need to be developed,